IDCubed/oms-docs/sources/get_started/first_steps.rst

 you plan to hack on a specific OMS component, such as the OMS Portal or Private Trusted Compute Cell (Registry), or Virtual Resource Controller, use the direct links listed below.

+The :ref:`OMS Private Registry <deploy_private_tcc>` is intended for individual use, where as the :ref:`OMS Portal Registry <deploy_portal>` is intended for organizations looking to provide Private TCCs to other users.

 ..
 In general, the best place to start is with the :ref:`OMS Virtual Resource
 ..
 Controller (VRC) <deploy_vrc>` - this is a generic component that can be used to